manzt/anywidget/paper/paper.md

 provides opportunities for frameworks and platforms to add more specialized support, making better use of their respective internal state management and reactivity systems.
-For instance, marimo [@marimo], a new reactive notebook for Python, supports AFM directly by implementing the required host platform APIs, allowing anywidgets to run without additional glue code.
+For instance, marimo [@marimo], a new reactive notebook for Python, has adopted AFM as the standard for its third-party plugin API.
 Similarly, the developers of the Panel web framework [@panel] are exploring deeper integration with AFM for better compatibility with their reactive programming model.

 Efforts are underway to support AFM with other compute backends besides Python.
 For example, anyhtmlwidget [@anyhtmlwidget] brings anywidget concepts to R,